nexmo-se/call-transcription-with-diarization/README.md

 #### First solution choice

 Your application uses the Vonage Voice API's native capability to do post-call transcription with diarization.</br>
-There is no need to open an account with an ASR provider.
+There is no need to open an account with an STT/ASR provider.

 #### Alternate solution choice